ilci66/opengl-expriments/readme.md

 - Consider removing scale variable to simplify the app and focus on textures

 _Gonna remove all the code for the textures and render a simple triangle with the texture, making sure the code works_

+- Don't use any of the modules I created following the tutorial on youtube for this one, turns out I don't really understand their purpose